 - The Canadian Coalition for Public Health in the 21st Century (CCPH21) is a national network of non-profit organizations, professional associations, health charities and academic researchers who share the common goal to improve and sustain the health of Canadians.

-- The main goal of the CCPH21 is to advocate for public policy to ensure that adequate public health functions are in place and information is made available to protect and promote health, and prevent disease and injury.
+CCPH21 advocates for public policy to ensure that adequate public health functions are in place and information is made available to protect and promote health, and prevent disease and injury.

 - Public health is a pan-Canadian responsibility requiring national leadership with a cooperative approach across sectors and jurisdictions.